Content Manager

 There are two images below.

-Can you tell which side that have been drawn by people with ADHD and which side that have been drawn by people without ADHD?
+Can you tell which set of images have been drawn by people with ADHD and which set have been drawn by people without ADHD?

 Image 1